siraxe/ComfyUI-WanVideoWrapper_QQ/README.md

 ## Updates
 **Version 1.0.7** - 2025-11-13
 - **Box layer type**: new layer type that can scale "points" type layer points when driving them (only points for now)
+- Right click drag in inner border of boxes to scale each one individually.
+- If updated spline editor messes up workflow , open it ,delete node , refresh page ,create new.

 https://github.com/user-attachments/assets/e5849627-5f1a-4056-a941-a15b40bfc6c4